reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.8.18 =
+* Fixed:      update_check produced a fatal error on a local install with no internet connection.
+* Modified:   Google font CSS moved to header so pages will pass HTML5 validation.

+= 3.1.8.17 =
+* Fixed:      Compiler hook failing on slider.

 = 3.1.8.16 =
 * Fixed:      Error on update_check when the response code was something other than 200.
 * Modified:   Removed Google font CSS line from header (because it's in the footer via wp_enqueue_style.